mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 discover a conflict then the sooner you can resolve it and the less time you spend writing code that compounds the conflicts.

 Besides, it's not like it's hard to run one merge command.
-You just have to remember to do.
+The hardest part is making it a habit.

 Also worth mentioning is that in addition to merge conflicts there are also [semantic conflicts][semantic-conflicts].
 These won't be caught by any tool.